joe-akeem/scratch-java-rsp/README.md

 # scratch-java-rsp
-A Java Remote Sensor Protocol Implementation for Scratch 1.4.
+A Java Remote Sensor Protocol implementation for Scratch 1.4.
+It provides features for sending and receiving broadcast messages and sensor updates between your application and a running [Scratch](https://scratch.mit.edu/) instance.
+Visit [this article](http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol) for details about the Scratch 1.4 Remote Sensor Protocol.

 ## Prerequisites
-You need Java 7 JDK and Maven.
+You need the Java 7 JDK, Maven and of course a running Scratch instance.

 ## Getting and Building

-Clone this repo to your Raspberry Pi...
+Clone this repo to your system...
 ``` shell
 git clone https://github.com/joe-akeem/scratch-java-rsp.git
 ```